openbmc/openbmc-test-automation/CONTRIBUTING.md

         -   Capitalize the first word in the sentence or phrase.
         -   End sentences (or stand-alone phrases) with a period.

-    -   Do not keep commented out code in your program.
+    -   Do not keep commented-out code in your program.
 Instead, remove it entirely.

 Template Usage Guidelines